weaviate/weaviate-io/developers/weaviate/search/image.md

 ## Overview

+Content in [similarity search](./similarity.md) applies to image similarity searches.

 This page shows you how to search for similar images in Weaviate.

 ## Requirements